tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/custom-analyzers-in-azure-search.md

 ---
 # Custom analyzers in Azure Search

-A *custom analyzer* is a user-defined combination of one tokenizer and optional filters used in lexical analysis, exchanging default processing for custom processing.
-For example, you might want to add pre-processing logic to lexical analysis before text inputs are tokenized.
+A *custom analyzer* is a user-defined combination of one tokenizer and optional filters used in lexical analysis, used to exchange default processing for custom processing.
+For example, a char filter can add pre-processing logic to lexical analysis before text inputs are tokenized.

 ## Overview